lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/glossary.rst

 .. container:: justify

-    An ensemble refers to a specific thermodynamic state or a collection of states that characterizes a system of particles.
+    An ensemble refers to a specific thermodynamic state or a collection of states that characterize a system of particles.
 Different ensembles represent systems with different degrees of separation from the surrounding environment, ranging from completely isolated systems (e.g. microcanonical ensemble) to open systems (e.g. grand canonical ensemble).